-The topic area and texts focus on the issues and controversies surrounding PEDs (Performance Enhancing Drugs) in both professional and nonprofessional sports.
-Doping, and policy related to both the legal and illegal use of drugs to increase performance in sports, is a complex topic with many perspectives and positions - not a simple "pro and con" arena for debate - which allows the teacher and students to approach and study the issue from many possible angles.
+The topic area and texts focus on terrorism and more specifically, what is meant by terrorism, the events leading up to 9/11, an analysis of the responses to the attacks, and terrorism in context of the recent developments in war.
+Responses to terrorism, and policy related to and resulting from terrorism, is a complex topic with many perspectives and positions - not a simple "pro and con" arena for debate - which allows the teacher and students to approach and study the issue from many possible angles.